kennyhyun/nodejs-s3-thumbnail-generator/README.md

 Minio s3 endpoint is `https://localhost/` or `http://localhost:9000`.

-Use key id and credential from the .env file
+Use key id and credential from the .env file to log into Minio

 ```
 AKIAMOCKACESSKEYIDZZ